1) Complete the 2020 Participation Form. The form is due to the Association by September 1, 2020.

 - The Association's software application will generate these letters for each debtor in the system.

-- After mailing the initial letters, complete and mail the Initial Letter Certification form to the Association.
-The form is due by 5:00 p.m. on October 19, 2016.
+- After mailing the initial letters, complete and upload the Initial Letter Certification form in to the Setoff Debt application.
+The form is due by 5:00 p.m. on October 5, 2020.

 - A Resolution must be passed authorizing the Municipal Association to collect debts on behalf of the participant.
 The resolution authorizes the chief executive officer (i.e. mayor, city manager, special purpose district manager, chairman or commissioner) to sign an agreement setting forth the terms of the program.